harshavardhana/mountpoint-s3/README.md

 ## License

 This project is licensed under the Apache-2.0 License.
-It builds on a number of other awesome projects with open source licenses, primarily:
+It builds on a number of other awesome projects with open-source licenses, primarily:
 * The [fuser](https://github.com/cberner/fuser) bindings for FUSE (MIT license)
 * The [AWS Common Runtime](https://docs.aws.amazon.com/sdkref/latest/guide/common-runtime.html) for interacting with S3 (Apache 2.0 license)